nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: resizing a running game window (main window or popout) can produce flickering garbage
 - bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.
 - bug: "clicking the list view column titles leaves untidy white lines" https://github.com/OpenEmu/OpenEmu/issues/2200
-- bug: the "hide" context menu action for hiding a library no longer works until the preferences window is shown.
-This is because the preferences window is now lazily loaded, and so there's nothing listening for OESidebarTogglesSystemNotification until OEPrefLibraryController gets initialized.
 - restore game collection view state (zoom, selection, view type, search)
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation, seems NSVisualEffectView-related
 - transition to the Homebrew collection has a longer delay than the rest of the collections
 - table views: use the standard look with Source List style + visual effect view?

 ### Completed
+- bug: ~~the "hide" context menu action for hiding a library no longer works until the preferences window is shown.
+This is because the preferences window is now lazily loaded, and so there's nothing listening for OESidebarTogglesSystemNotification until OEPrefLibraryController gets initialized.~~ f7dade9e9a3dde3686c598f61f58bcfc56035059
 - ~~bug: Launching a game in the library window from list mode and then exiting the game switches the library window to grid mode.~~ 5deb7b9970defe4a59ca612ec8abe9dd12c8c03e
 - ~~bug: Importing a game in list mode switches the library window to grid mode.~~ 5deb7b9970defe4a59ca612ec8abe9dd12c8c03e
 - ~~fix modal sheet positioning, probably to sit under the titlebar? https://transfer.sh/4ZRmf/screen-shot-2015-12-11-at-21.24.56.png~~ 223d714852af367201698377ca965cc426dd1701